Spring 2024 | Impact Newsletter

 Denesha Scales (right) holding a Fuel Handler’s Suit

-“Fuel Handlers Suits are very complicated,” said Ruben Quiles, Manager of IFB’s operations at the Cabo Rojo facility.
-One complete two-piece suit takes 279 steps to create in its product development procedure, from cutting to sewing and assembly to quality control.
-“But our blind operators, who are all handling multiple operations, are able to master all of them.
-We haven’t found a challenge that they aren’t willing to try.”
+“Fuel Handlers Suits are very complicated,” said Ruben Quiles, manager IFB’s Cabo Rojo facility.
+“But our blind operators, who manage multiple operations, master all the steps.
+We haven’t found a challenge they’re not willing to take on.”

 Letter from the Editor